Federal and State Business Licensing Requirements

 Unless you are starting your practice as a solo, and you plan on having no staff support (e.g., perhaps working from a home office), you will almost surely have to apply for an Employer Identification Number (EIN).
 If you are not a sole proprietor, you will most likely need an EIN regardless of whether you have staff.
 Visit the Internal Revenue (IRS) website to find out if you need an EIN, and if so, whether you are eligible to apply through the IRS' online application.

 Law firms should not require a federal license or permit unless they, for some reason, are involved in a federally regulated field such as securities, broadcasting, or transportation.

 Federal registration of intellectual property, including patents, trademarks, trade names, and copyrights, provide business owners with exclusive use of intellectual property in the U.S. as well as in a large number of foreign countries.
-See the Intellectual Property section of the SBA site for details.
+See FindLaw's Intellectual Property section to learn more.

 State Guides to Obtaining Licenses & Permits